Process of

 Shapes

-Since porcelain was first produced, assumedly in the Song dynasty, its
+Since porcelain was first produced, but especially after the Song dynasty, its

-forms were limited to certain shapes.
-Although shapes may have had some
+forms and shapes were often confined to certain shapes.
+While shapes may have had some

 Decorative items